Josephine Myers-Wapp

-Josephine Myers-Wapp (February 10, 1912 – October 26, 2014) was a Comanche weaver and educator.
-After completing her education at the Haskell Institute, she attended Santa Fe Indian School, studying weaving, dancing, and cultural arts.
-After her training, she taught arts and crafts at Chilocco Indian School before joining the faculty of the newly opened Institute of American Indian Arts in Santa Fe.
+Josephine Myers-Wapp (February 10, 1912 – October 26, 2014) was a Comanche textile artist and educator.
+She taught art at Chilocco Indian School before joining the faculty of Institute of American Indian Arts in Santa Fe.
 She taught weaving, design, and dance at the institute, and in 1968 was one of the coordinators for a dance exhibit at the Mexican Summer Olympic Games.
 In 1973, she retired from teaching to focus on her own work, exhibiting throughout the Americas and in Europe and the Middle East.

 She has work in the permanent collection of the IAIA and has been featured at the Smithsonian Institution.
 Between 2014 and 2016, she was featured in an exhibition of Native American women artists at the Museum of Indian Arts and Culture in Santa Fe.

 Early life

 Josephine Myers was born on February 10, 1912, on her grandmother's allotment near Apache, Oklahoma, to Hevah (née Lena Fischer) and James H. Myers.
 She was one of nine children: Mima, Randlett Cragg, Rudolph Fisher, Catherine, Josephine, Melvin, Walker, Vincent, and Alvin.
 Myers attended St. Patrick's Indian Mission School in Anadarko, Oklahoma, and completed high school at the Haskell Institute in Lawrence, Kansas, studying to become a secretary.
 In 1933, she went to study at the Santa Fe Indian School under a program designed to train Native Americans to teach art at the American Indian boarding schools.
 For two years, she studied fingerweaving and loom-weaving, as well as pottery making under Maria Martinez.